Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Convert CSV to JSON - IAP.md

 ## Overview

-Find the first available consecutive pair of numbers from an array of already allocated integers given a starting integer and an ending integer
+Convert CSV to JSON

 Capabilities include:
-- This transformation allows IAP users to find the first available consecutive pair of numbers from an array of already allocated integers given a starting integer and an ending integer
+- This transformation allows IAP users to convert a CSV into a JSON

 ## Getting Started

 ### Supported IAP Versions

 Itential Transformation Projects are built and tested on particular versions of IAP.
 In addition, Transformation Projects are often dependent on external systems and as such, these Transformation Projects will have dependencies on these other systems.
-This version of **Allocate a Pair of Numbers - IAP** has been tested with:
+This version of **Convert CSV to JSON - IAP** has been tested with:

 - IAP **2023.1**